kebo0267/llms-devcontainer/README.md

    git push
    ```

-Now you have a fresh deep learning GPU project with the dev container configuration ready to go!
+Now you have a fresh LLM application project with the dev container configuration ready to go!

 ## Adding Python packages